canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - make users' experience of government more consistent, which generates trust
 - save time and money by reusing things that are already available

+**Concevoir, créer et tester des services numériques de bout en bout (anciennement ligne directrice 6.5) :**
+{: .dpgn-data-ignore}

+There are many potential benefits from the greater use of digital services, including greater convenience for users, quicker and more responsive service delivery, increased security and reliability and reduced costs.
+To maximize these potential benefits and avoid user reliance on less convenient ways of interacting with government, services should be designed to be digital from end-to-end.

+**Nuage d'abord (anciennement ligne directrice 6.6) :**
+{: .dpgn-data-ignore}

+Our services should be deployed on flexible infrastructure, where resources can be provisioned in real-time to meet spikes in traffic and user demand. **(Digital Services Playbook (US))**

+Public cloud services offer benefits that enable significant advances in the following:

+- Service performance: Self-service provisioning of computing resources can dramatically reduce the time to meet a requirement.
+Metrics-based service levels that are contractually enforced help ensure consistent performance levels.
+- Security: Cloud-service providers hold internationally recognized security certifications that are assessed by third-party security professionals.
+These certifications include robust security features that would be a challenge for any one consumer to fund individually.
+- Innovation: New features are being continuously deployed, and the costs are amortized across a global service customer base.
+New technologies such as social media, mobile platforms and analytic tools are all available through subscriptions without large capital investments.
+- Agility: Rapid access is available to multi-featured computing resources at the required capacity to carry out projects from planning to full operation.
+- Elasticity: Commoditized services can grow and shrink with the level of demand; consumers pay only for what is needed for the time it is needed.

+**(GC)**

 </div>

 <section class="dpgn-section-checklist">